AIdventures/microViT/README.md

 └── train.py <- training the model ~150 lines
 ```

-Our model is based on the raw implementation of the ViT model, with the encoder part.
+microViT is based on the raw implementation of the ViT model, with the encoder part.
 The task we will be working on is the numbers classification task for [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).

 During the training you will see how the model converges: the loss will decrease and the accuracy will increase.